 Do not confuse solid core bullets with full metal jacket (FMJ) bullets.
 Solid core bullets do not use a lead core however they still expand on impact.

-Solid core bullets that should be on your radar
+Copper bullets that should be on your radar

 Barnes LRX bullets are a superb option when looking for a 6.5 caliber bullet that is also solid core.
 Barnes is one of the most popular options on todays market when looking for solid core bullets and has become their specialty in a way.
 Barnes scores the interior of their LRX bullets to help introduce expansion and energy transfer.
 Barnes offers their LRX bullets in 6.5 caliber with a weight of 127grains.